 Understand how multiple Azure Active Directory tenant organizations interact

-In Azure Active Directory (Azure AD), each Azure AD organization is fully independent: a peer that is logically independent from the other Azure AD organizations that you manage.
+In Azure Active Directory (Azure AD), part of Microsoft Entra, each Azure AD organization is fully independent: a peer that is logically independent from the other Azure AD organizations that you manage.
 This independence between organizations includes resource independence, administrative independence, and synchronization independence.
 There is no parent-child relationship between organizations.